phaseloop/R36S-console-clone---GA36-MB-V1.0-20250730/README.md

 This console is next level fake because chip markings say: `RK3326 NACLH04028 2520 P43D126` but inside is much older and shittier Allwinner A33.
 Yes, I could not believe it myself for a while.
 EmuElec boot logs show detection of Mali400 GPU which sadly is a proof.

-Console runs custom build of EmuElec 4.7 modified for A33 CPU so it's not like even public EmuElec build will work (I tried).
+Console runs custom build of EmuElec 4.7 modified for A33 CPU and apparently booting from Android kernel/ramdisk image for A33, so it's not like even public EmuElec build will work (I tried).

 Partition schema is weird because that was the thing back them with ancient uboot.
 I think similar partition schema target was/is used with Bananapi BPI-M2M also running on Allwinner A33.